By: Nicole Dickerson / Last updated: January 4, 2024

 Suquet de Peix

 Suquet de peix is a memorable Catalan stew made with potatoes, saffron, white wine, paprika, and the day’s fresh seafood catch.
-The stew gets even more flavor from a picada sauce prepared using a mortar and pestle.
-Roasted almonds or hazelnuts, garlic, chili powder, and fried bread are ground together to make the picada that tops the stew—pair suquet de peix with an aromatic Sauvignon Blanc or Riesling from Penedés.
-High acid, aromatic white wines like these will make the flavors of this seafood stew pop.
+The stew gets even more flavor from a picada sauce prepared with mortar and pestle.
+Roasted almonds or hazelnuts, garlic, chili powder, and fried bread are ground together to make the picada that tops the stew—pair Suquet de peix with an aromatic Sauvignon Blanc or Riesling from Penedés.
+High-acid, aromatic white wines like these will make the flavors of this seafood stew pop.

 Pollastre amb Escamarlans

-Yet another example in Catalan cuisine combining ingredients from land and sea, pollastre amb escamarlans marries prawns and chicken.
+Yet another example in Catalan cuisine combining ingredients from land and sea, pollastre amb escamarlans, marries prawns and chicken.
 Alternatively, it can also be made with clams, lobster, or rabbit.
 Pollastre amb escamarlans is flavored with a sauce of ground almonds, biscuits, parsley, garlic, and brandy.
 First, the chicken is browned, and the prawns are cooked separately.
 Next, a simple sauce of sautéed onions and grated tomatoes is prepared.
-Then, the chicken is added along with a splash of brandy, which takes to flame.
-Next, water or chicken broth are added along with a bit of flour, and everything simmers together to create a stew-like consistency.
-The sauce and prawns join towards the end, and occasionally a pinch of dark chocolate is thrown into the mix.
+Then, the chicken is added with a brandy splash, causing a flame.
+Next, water or chicken broth is added along with a bit of flour, and everything simmers together to create a stew-like consistency.
+The sauce and prawns are added towards the end, and a pinch of dark chocolate is occasionally thrown into the mix.
 A fruit-forward Grenache with velvety tannins and a touch of spice makes a delightful match for pollastre amb escamarlans.

-Fricandó, also known as fricandó amb moixerons, is a veal recipe with many variations.
+Fricandó, or fricandó amb moixerons, is a veal recipe with many variations.
 The original recipe from the 18th century includes small, flattened slices of veal cooked with onions, carrots, tomatoes, and moixernons mushrooms.
-A sauce made from these vegetables coats the meat, and a picada of parsley, garlic, and biscuits top the fricandó.
-An aged Priorat whose robust tannins have mellowed and dark fruits notes have turned to tertiary flavors is the ideal wine pairing for fricandó.
+A sauce made from these vegetables coats the meat, and a picada of parsley, garlic, and biscuits tops the fricandó.
+An aged Priorat whose robust tannins have mellowed and dark fruit notes have turned to tertiary flavors is the ideal wine pairing for fricandó.

 Escudella i Carn D’Olla

-A traditional Christmas dish in Catalan cuisine, escudella i carn d’olla, is made with many comforting ingredients.
+A traditional Christmas dish in Catalan cuisine, Escudella I carn d’olla, is made with many comforting ingredients.
 It’s a heartwarming soup or stew starring a giant ‘pilota’ meatball of ground pork seasoned with garlic and parsley.
-In addition, escudella i carn d’olla includes chicken, veal shank, ham, botifarra negra and blanca sausages, and chorizo.
+In addition, Escudella I carn d’olla includes chicken, veal shank, ham, botifarra negra and blanca sausages, and chorizo.
 Plus, wintery vegetables like parsnips, cabbage, carrots, potatoes, celery, and garbanzo beans.
-The water from cooking these hearty ingredients is then used for cooking a shell-shaped pasta called galets.
+The water from these hearty ingredients is then used for cooking a shell-shaped pasta called galets.
 A robust dish like this can be paired with a refreshing palate cleanser like Cava or a bolder red wine like those from Priorat.

 Panellets are a sweet treat traditionally made on All Saints Day and often served with a glass of Cava or Moscatel.
-They are prepared with cooked sweet potato purée mixed with a sugar syrup, ground almonds, and egg yolks.
-This dough is rolled into small balls, which are in turn rolled in egg white and pine nuts.
+They are prepared with cooked sweet potato purée mixed with sugar syrup, ground almonds, and egg yolks.
+This dough is rolled into small balls, which are, in turn, rolled in egg white and pine nuts.